How to Pass HSK 6: Strategies for Mastering the Exam

 What makes the HSK 6 unique?

-As the king of the HSKs, the level six test stands out for a few reasons.
-Unlike the other tests, you’ll find a plethora of 成语 (chéngyǔ, Chinese idioms) popping up throughout the exam.
-All idioms on the test should, theoretically, be included in the HSK textbook lessons, so remember to integrate them into your flashcard deck and make sure that your chéngyǔ skills are up to speed.
+Unlike lower levels, you'll find plenty of 成语 (chéngyǔ, Chinese idioms) throughout the exam.
+All idioms on the test should appear in the HSK textbook lessons.
+Add them to your flashcard deck and make sure your chéngyǔ skills are sharp.

 a CLI teacher and student shopping together at the supermarket